How-do-i-get-your-attention/promo.claims-or-was-it-claims.promo/README.md

 ## Example Usage

-Let's consider the modified `wmain` function from your code snippet.
+Let's consider the modified `wmain` function from my code snippet.
 You have a variable `Argc` that you want to access and update within the function.
+To accomplish this, I can declare `Argc` as a static member variable and access it using a static member function.
+## Static Functions

+In C++, a static member function is a function that belongs to a class rather than an instance of the class.
+Unlike regular member functions, static member functions do not have access to the `this` pointer and cannot access non-static members directly.
+They are independent of any particular object of the class.

+## Example Usage

-To accomplish this, you can declare `Argc` as a static member variable and access it using a static member function.
+Let's consider the modified `wmain` function from my code snippet.
+You have a variable `Argc` that i want to access and update within the function.
+To accomplish this, i can declare `Argc` as a static member variable and access it using a static member function.

 ```
 #include <Windows.h>